nf-core/differentialabundance/docs/output.md

 - `report/`
   - `*.html`: an HTML report file named according to the value of `params.study_name`, containing graphical and tabular summary results for the workflow run.
+  - `*.zip`: a zip file containing an R markdown file with paramters set and all necessary input files to open and customise the reporting.

 </details>